kuzudb/kuzu-docs/src/content/docs/developer-guide/index.md

 #### Install Visual Studio

-Install Visual Studio 2019 or 2022 with C++ support, CMake, and the SDK for your version of Windows.
+Install Visual Studio 2022 with C++ support, CMake, and the SDK for your version of Windows.
 For detailed instructions, please refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation).

 #### Install Chocolatey